samsquire/mazzle/README.md

 # performance optimisations

 `devops-pipeline` is meant to be ran after each and every change to your infrastructure code.
-You should be able to change any two parts of your infrastructure and test the changes together, simultaneously.
-It to be used to trigger unit testing.
-It uses some performance optimizations to make this possible.
+You should be able to change any two parts of your infrastructure - at any layer - and test those changes together.
+It is meant to be used to trigger unit testing of all parts of your pipeline impacted by your changes.
+If you make a change early in your pipeline, you should be able to trigger tests underneath that point onwards to see if you have broken any thing. devops-pipeline uses some performance optimizations to be cheap to run:

  * It calculates and runs in parallel what parts of your environment are safe to run at the same time where there are no data dependencies.
- * It detects if infrastructure code has been changed and whether or not it needs to be reran.
+ * It detects if infrastructure directories has been changed and whether or not it needs to be reran.
  * It can run builds on SSH workers.
 You can use local builds to create and provision workers.

 This is a screenshot showing the building of components that can run in parallel without impacting one another.